-A member of the cruciferous family of vegetables - along with broccoli, bok choy, Brussels sprouts, cauliflower, rapini and turnip - cabbage is an exceptional content of phytochemicals called glucosinolates.
-Once consumed, glucosinolates are transformed into isothiocyanates and indoles, active compunds which have anti-cancer, antioxidant and anti-inflammatory effects.
+A member of the cruciferous family of vegetables (along with broccoli, bok choy, Brussels sprouts, cauliflower, rapini and turnip) cabbage is an exceptional source of phytochemicals called glucosinolates.
+Once consumed, glucosinolates are transformed into isothiocyanates and indoles, active compunds that have anti-cancer, antioxidant and anti-inflammatory effects.

 An enzyme in cruciferous vegetables, called myrosinase, converts glucosinolates to isothiocyanates when they're chopped or chewed.
 However, this enzyme is destroyed by heat so overcooking your cabbage (and other cruciferous veggies) will reduce its disease-fighting potential.

 Eating cruciferous vegetables on a regular basis has been associated with a lower risk of heart attack, stroke and cancers of the breast, lung, colon, prostate and pancreas.

 On the nutrition front, cabbage a decent source of vitamin C and bone-building vitamin K. In fact, one-half cup of raw cabbage delivers one-third of a day's worth of immune-boosing vitamin C for women (one-quarter of a day's worth for men).

 Nutrient information per ½ cup (125 ml) raw red cabbage:

 Cabbage varies in size, colour, texture and taste.
 Some popular varieties of cabbage include:

 The most widely available variety in Canada, green cabbage is also one of the largest; one head yields about 8 cups of shredded cabbage.
 Green cabbage can vary in colour from light, pale green to dark green and has a very mild flavour.
 It works well in soups, stews and salads.